-- Sheep/Goats/Horses/Beef/Veal: Remove any wet or dirty bedding in the pen and replace with dry bedding.
+- a.
+Swine/Rabbits/Poultry: Removing all wood chips from the pen and replacing them with dry wood chips.
+Abundant bedding to absorb spilled water and urine. - Sheep/Goats/Horses/Beef/Veal: Remove any wet or dirty bedding in the pen and replace with dry bedding.
 Abundant bedding to absorb spilled water and urine. - 13.
 Barns are closed between 11 p.m. and 6 a.m. - 14.
-Livestock ownership/registration cannot be transferred once livestock is tagged and registered for the fair.
+Livestock ownership/registration cannot be transferred once livestock is tagged and registered for the fair. - 15.
+Livestock shall remain in the barns that are designated for their project areas, or the immediate surrounding area.